webgefrickel/dotfiles/README.md

   token = 1235687641287364
 ```

-Finally restart your terminal and vim again, and you are ready to go.

 ## Additional stuff

-There are additional installation script for commonly used
-CLI-tools and software (mainly macOS specific) and some color
-schemes for different terminal emulators, see the folders
-install/, alfred/ and other/.
+There are additional installation script for commonly used CLI-tools and software (mainly macOS specific) and config for mutt/neovim, see the folders install/, alfred/ and other/.

-## Vim

-I use neovim as a default, with some selected plugins.
-Those
-plugins are managed with dein, see nvim/bundles.vim.